Hellions of Troy: History

+Structure

-The Hellions of Troy Roller Derby League consists of both an A team and a B team, the Hellions and the Herculadies respectively.
-The Herculadies made their debut in the 2012 season.
+The Hellions of Troy Roller Derby League consists of both an A team and a B team, the Hellions and the Trojan Force respectively.
+The Trojan Force made their debut in the 2012 season, under the name The Herculadies.
+The B team name change to the Trojan Force was announced in March of 2024.
+The name was changed to better represent the members of the team.

-In October 2011, the Hellions became an apprentice member of the Women's Flat Track Derby Association, and it became a full member in December 2012.
+In October 2011, the Hellions became an apprentice member of the Women's Flat Track Derby Association, and became a full member in December 2012.

 WFTDA rankings

+In 2023, WFTDA made changes to their rankings system, moving away from a global ranking system and into a regional one.
+The Hellions were placed in the North American Northeast (NAE) region.
+As of November 2025, the Hellions were ranked 64th overall in the NAE.